andyblomfelt/thefracturesoffel/content/01 - Port Almasha/IV. Shadows and Scars.md

 Kaela grinned.
 "This, my friends, is how the _Line Six_ is so fast.
 It's not the engine.
 Shove Mirrathine or any other magical bullshit into an engine and watch how much better it gets."

 "We follow leylines.
-They've existed far before the cataclysm, and they're far more accurate than some dwarven family's shoddy craftsmanship."
+They've existed far before the cataclysm, and they're far more accurate than some dwarven family's shoddy craftsmanship," she held up the remains of the compass.

 Ylva's eyes narrowed vertically, as Hjordis peered at this technology.
 She seemed entranced by it, and offered no response to Kaela.